splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup-non-k8s.rst

 .. meta::
     :description: Install and configure Network Explorer on non-Kubernetes systems

-To use Network Explorer on non-Kubernetes system, you must install the Extended Berkeley Packet Filter (eBPF) collector using the appropriate package system, RPM Package Manager (RPM) or dpkg.
+To use Network Explorer on non-Kubernetes systems, you must install the Extended Berkeley Packet Filter (eBPF) collector using the appropriate packaging system, RPM Package Manager (RPM) or dpkg.

 Install the eBPF collector
 ==============================